codebykat/wp-post-by-email/readme.txt

 * Set categories, tags, custom taxonomies and post format by including shortcodes in your email
 * Email attachments will automatically be added to the post's gallery
 * Emails from unauthorized users can be either set as pending or discarded
-* Enable an auto-responder to show success or failure of post
+* Enable an auto-responder to report success or failure of post

 ### Post Authors and Security ###